-North Korea's position on the NLL is clear: it is a "bogus line unilaterally and illegally drawn [by the UNC] in the 1950s" and Pyongyang, therefore, has never recognized it.
-15 Pyongyang argues the NLL is inconsistent with the dictates of international law and though it has never challenged UNC/South Korean control of the Northwest Islands, maintains these islands are in North
+North Korea's position on the NLL is clear: it is a "bogus line unilaterally and illegally drawn [by the UNC] in the 1950s" and Pyongyang, therefore, has never recognized it.15 Pyongyang argues the NLL is inconsistent with the dictates of in-

-15 "S. Korean military to blame for armed clash in West Sea," Korean Central News Agency, 30 June 2002.
+^{15 &}quot;S. Korean military to blame for armed clash in West Sea," Korean Central News Agency, 30 June 2002.
 The South Korean position on the NLL was spelled out in a 2002 Ministry of National Defense paper that reasserted the legitimacy of the NLL, and arguing that North Korea's claims regarding NLL were groundless.
 The paper concluded that:

-- The NLL has been the practical sea demarcation line for the past 49 years and was confirmed and validated by the 1992 South-North Basic Agreement; - Until a new sea nonaggression demarcation line is established, the NLL will be resolutely maintained like the ground Military Demarcation Line, and decisive responses will be made to all North Korean intrusions; Any new sea nonaggression demarcation must be established through South-North discussions, and the NLL is not the subject of negotiation between the US or UNC and the North; - North Korea's claims violate the Armistice Agreement and are not compatible with the spirit and provisions of international law.
+[•] The NLL has been the practical sea demarcation line for the past 49 years and was confirmed and validated by the 1992 South-North Basic Agreement;

+Until a new sea nonaggression demarcation line is established, the NLL will be resolutely maintained like the ground Military Demarcation Line, and decisive responses will be made to all North Korean intrusions; Any new sea nonaggression demarcation must be established through South-North discussions, and the NLL is not the subject of negotiation between the US or UNC and the North;

+North Korea's claims violate the Armistice Agreement and are not compatible with the spirit and provisions of international law.
 In contrast, North Korea asserts boundary demarcation between states adjacent to each other.
 Pyongyang argues that North and South Korea adjoin each other with the MDL as a major boundary line on land.
 The five West Sea Islands are far from the South Korean mainland, and open seas remain among the islands.
 In this context, North Korea states that attention should be paid to coastal areas, not the islands, in establishing a boundary.
 In this case, a vertical equidistant median line is set along coastal areas of the peninsula.